quackson/Smart-City-Education/README.md

   - curation list : repositories of reserach for software engineering learners, most work based on GitHub and Stack Overflow
   - repositories marked with * established by our lab
+  - This repository mainly stores research for beginners of software development, mainly including papers, codes and open source systems, including some data used in the analysis process.
+The project owner is the researcher, including undergraduate and graduate students.

 - ## repositories list